Revisiting Stochastic Gravitational-wave Background in the Strong Signal Case: Abstract

 \section{Abstract}

 Weak-signal limit is often used in estimating stochastic gravitational-wave background (SGWB) intensities.
 This approximation fails and the signal-to-noise ratio (SNR) can be much weaker when background signals are loud compared to the detector noise.
-In this work, we highlight this limitation for the SGWB detection using space-borne detector networks.
+In this work, we find that this issue is especially significant when dealing with networks of detectors that are widely separated.
 For the TianQin + LISA network, the SNR estimated under the weak-signal limit might be off by as large as an order of magnitude.
-Contour plots of SNR over the parameter spaces are also presented to indicate regions susceptible to this discrepancy.
-Our results suggest that DA and DB type extragalactic double white dwarfs may yield an SGWB with SNR surpassing 100 after 1 year of operation in the weak-signal-limit scenario, with a redshift-independent merger rate of about $500\,\,{\rm Mpc^{-3}\,Myr^{-1}}$.
+Contour plots of SNR over the parameter spaces are also presented to indicate regions that will be affected by this correction.
+Our results suggest that DA and DB type extragalactic double white dwarfs may yield an SGWB with SNR surpassing 100 after 1 year of operation in weak-signal limit scenario, with a redshift-independent merger rate of about $500\,\,{\rm Mpc^{-3}\,Myr^{-1}}$.
 In fact, this value falls significantly below the necessary threshold.
-Similar influences arise for first-order phase transitions, yet pinning down parameter regions remains formidable due to model uncertainties.
+Similar influences arise for first-order phase transitions, yet pinning down the detectable parameters remains formidable due to model uncertainties.

 \keywords{}